aoki-t/libgqd/README.md

 ## What is different?
 *Class-rized.
-*Accuracy priority Speed priority can switch (compile time)
+*Switchable between Accuracy-priority and Speed-priority (compile time)
 *Some bugs fixed.

 ##Road map